 Many messaging apps can be used through their online, browser-based services.
 So, checking in no matter where you are is easy.
 However, with the iMessage, the story is a little different.
 There is not a dedicated online service from Apple’s communication tool.
 The main idea behind this concept is that Apple wants to keep all of its services exclusive for iDevices and Mac computers.
 Apple’s approach leaves millions of users unable to access iMessage from Windows PCs.

 However, you know that I wouldn’t even start writing on the topic if I didn’t have great news for you.
 So, let’s get to the point.

 There are a couple of ways how to get iMessage on your PC, that I found useful for me.
 And, I am sure that you can also benefit from them.
 Additionally, these methods also work on Linux and UNIX.
 That means no matter what kind of operating software you use, these tricks will allow you to send and receive iMessages.

-In the rest of the article, I will explain to you easy steps you need to follow in order to stay in contact with the people that matter you the most, across your iPad, iPhone, iPod touch, Mac, and even your Windows PC.
+In the rest of the article, I will explain to you the easy steps you need to follow to stay in contact with the people that matter you the most, across your iPad, iPhone, iPod touch, Mac, and even your Windows PC.
 Let’s do it.

 How iMessage Works?